roryprimrose/roryprimrose.github.io/_posts/2008-03-26-xml-comments-and-the-include-element.md

 Now, there are some hazards with this.

-The first mistake I made was not putting /* at the end of the xpath queries of the <include /> element.
+The first mistake I made was not putting /* at the end of the xpath queries of the &lt;include /&gt; element.
 When the compiler runs, it processes the include elements by running the xpath query against the file specified and replaces the include element with the xml elements found.
 If you don't include /*, the only element found is the container of the external comments, not the comments themselves.
 This is guaranteed to break your compiled xml file.

 The second issue is that because the external xml data is being injected into your file, if the external xml comments refer to a type that exists in a namespace that is not referenced in the class, then the compiler will throw errors.
 For example, I added the comment _&lt;see cref=&quot;SHA1CryptoServiceProvider&quot;/&gt;_ into the external file.
 When I recompiled, I got the following error (BTW, I treat warnings as errors):